arthursmacedo/arthursmacedo/README.md

 ## Current Projects

-- **Integration of Equivalent Sources and Potential Methods for Regional Mapping with Spherical Coordinates**: Working on integrating geophysical methods to enhance regional mapping accuracy using spherical coordinates.
+- **Integration of airborne geophysics datasets with gradient-boosted equivalent sources on the sphere**: Working on integrating geophysical methods to enhance regional mapping accuracy using spherical coordinates.

 ## Past Projects